lhpopov/BulgarianSights/README.txt

-Bulgarian sights.
-The project includes map layer from googla maps and points layer for the sights objects.
+The project includes map layer from google maps and points layer for the sights objects.
+OpenLayers js library is used for interaction with map functionality.